pradeepsavadi/TreasureDataCLI/README.md

 ## **Getting Started**

--Please follow the instructions below to successfully run the
+- Please follow the instructions below to successfully run the Treasure Data cli

 ##  **Prerequisites**